DavidMertTH/VRRegistrationAndCalibration/README.md

 When selecting **Fixed X/Z**, only the **Y axis** is corrected.
 This is useful when pitch and yaw are already accurate but rotation is off.

-> ℹ️ This is the default setting when using the **Projection Plane Mapping** option.

 ---

 ## Controller Tip